The Role of Government

 Conflict of Macroeconomic Aims

-When a policy is introduced to achieve one macroeconomic aim, it tends to conflict with another or more aims.
+When a policy is introduced to achieve one macroeconomic aim, it tends to conflict with one or more other aims.
 In other words, as one aim is achieved, another aim is undone.
 Let’s look at some conflicts of government macroeconomic aims.

 Low rates of unemployment will boost incomes of businesses and workers.
-This rise in incomes, mean higher demand and consumption in the economy, which causes firms to raise their prices- resulting in inflation.
-This is probably the most prominent policy conflicts in the study of Economics.
+This rise in incomes, mean higher demand and consumption in the economy, which causes firms to raise their prices – resulting in inflation.
+This is probably the most prominent policy conflict in the study of Economics.

-Once again as incomes rise due to economic growth and low unemployment, people will import more foreign products and consume less of domestic products.
-This will cause a rise in imports relative to exports and a deficit may arise in the balance of payments
+Once again, as incomes rise due to economic growth and low unemployment, people will import more foreign products and consume relatively less domestic products.
+This will cause a rise in imports relative to exports and a deficit may arise in the balance of payments.

 In the long run, when economic growth is continuous, firms may start investing in more capital (machinery/equipment).
 More capital-intensive production will make a lot of people unemployed.